 Whole home humidifiers work best with modern variable-speed furnaces.
 That’s because these operate at lower, efficient speeds most of the time and can provide a more continuous flow of moistened air to your home.
 It’s also good to know that variable-speed furnaces are much more energy efficient.

 Having a qualified technician assess your home is the smartest things you can do to ensure you stay warm and healthy all winter long.

 Want to Know More?

 There are actually several different kinds of furnace humidifiers, and the right one will depend on your needs, the size of your home and your budget.
-You can learn about the different types on our air filtration or humidifiers page.
+You can learn about the different types of air filtration systems and whole-home humidifiers and dehumidifiers.